nestorSag/textfont-ai/README.md

 # Generative models for text font generation

-This projects addresses all the stages of an ML project whose objective is to train a generative model to come up with new text fonts, provided different types of user-supplied constraints.
+This project addresses all the stages of an ML model whose objective is to train a generative model to come up with new text fonts, provided different types of user-supplied constraints.

 ## Organisation